 Besides its shattering impact on families and communities, malaria also influences economies and societies; reducing productivity and hindering young people’s education.
-Africa’s economies alone lose $12.5 billion per year , and economists estimate that malaria is responsible for reducing economic growth in endemic countries by as much as 1.3 percent.
 This widespread disease is both a cause and a result of poverty, making it imperative that it should be controlled so that affected economies can develop and grow.

 Plasmodium is the malaria parasite that infects human cells.
 There are five species of the human Plasmodium parasite: P. falciparum, P. vivax, P. ovale, P. malariae and P. knowlesi.
-P. falciparum is the strain that causes the most severe, life threatening malaria cases.
+P. falciparum is the strain that causes the most severe, life threatening malaria cases; P. vivax also poses a significant threat to humans and is the dominant malaria parasite in most countries outside sub-Saharan Africa.
 The parasite, once injected into the human host, resides in the liver for between two weeks and several months before multiplying within the red blood cells and causing the first symptoms of malaria.